o3de/o3de.org/content/docs/learning-guide/tutorials/entities-and-prefabs/override-a-prefab.md

 ### Revert all overrides on the entity

-Last but not least, you can revert all overrides that is applied on an entity:
+Last but not least, you can revert all overrides applied to an entity:
 1. In Entity Outliner, **right-click** on an entity with overrides and choose **Revert Overrides** from the context menu.
 1. Notice that the entity no longer has any indication of having overrides.